KIT-ISAS/iviz/iviz/README.md

 Below it is the **Module Panel**.
 It shows the active dialogs as large rectangular buttons.
 For example, the TF module is always present.
-Clicking a module will open the **Data Panel** on the right, showing information for that module.
+Clicking a module will open the **Data Panel** on the right side, showing information for that module.
 Clicking the module button again will close it.
 You can drag a button to the right (into the screen) to make it invisible in the world.
 You can also drag it to the left (away from the screen) to destroy it - but be careful with it!